 I returned to Deloitte in 2012.
 I was the Business Account Manager for a £70 million annual revenue account.
 One of my key roles was coordinating the quarterly Partner Executive Group meeting, Chaired by Lead Partner for the Group and attended by Head of Public Sector at Deloitte UK.

-My life changed enormously in 2011 when I took a five month sabbatical and embraced my dream of leaving it all behind to go and live in my trusty Volkswagen campervan in the French Alps for the winter.
-You can find out more about my skiing and climbing adventures on my personal blog onefootinlagrave.
-I returned to the corporate word knowing that I wanted a different lifestyle and that my skills could be more useful elsewhere.
-In September 2013 I left Deloitte to set up my own coaching and consulting business.
+My life changed enormously in 2011 when I took a five month sabbatical from Deloitte.
+I embraced my dream of leaving it all behind to go and live in my trusty Volkswagen campervan in the French Alps for the winter.
+You can find out more about my skiing and climbing adventures on my no longer updated personal blog onefootinlagrave.
+I returned to the corporate world knowing that my skills could be more useful elsewhere.
+I left Deloitte in September 2013 to set up my own venture, as an executive coach and consultant.

 Eighteen months into my entrepreneurial journey, I found myself facing an altogether different challenge.
 Diagnosed with Stage 3 colorectal cancer my plans had to go on hold as I journeyed for 2 years through several operations, radiotherapy and chemotherapy.
 Now in full remission, I bring that experience to the table when I coach clients, particularly from the perspective of dealing with uncertainty and building resilience.
 I also recorded some podcasts about what I learnt from the experience with some cool dudes.
 Listen to That Wasn’t in the Business Plan with Khe Hye, and Everything is Workable with Jerry Colonna.